 Push For Alone Time With Baby

-When you are speaking with Mom (see above) ask for some alone time with the Baby.
-Maybe you can take the Baby out for a walk, allowing Mom to have some relaxation time on her own?
+When you speak with Mom (see above), ask for some alone time with the Baby.
+Maybe you can take the baby out for a walk, allowing Mom to have some relaxation time on her own?